 - There usually is an appraisal

-As a first-time homebuyer in California, you are still learning the process so it’s important to have these protections in place.
-They allow for your to cancel the contract if the inspection shows deficiencies with the property, the appraised value comes in below the purchase price, and/or if you’re unable to obtain a full underwritten approval.
+As a first-time homebuyer, you are still learning the process of buying a home, so it’s important to have these protections in place.
+They allow you to cancel the contract if the inspection shows deficiencies with the property, the appraised value is below the purchase price, and/or you cannot obtain full underwritten approval.

-Here in California, there are four main agencies that protect consumers during the mortgage process:
+Here in California, four main agencies protect consumers during the mortgage process.

 - Consumer Financial Protection Bureau (CFPB)